Day 7 of Sicamous Two Mile Road wildfire brings a bit of good news - Lake Country Calendar

 On Monday morning, July 26, the Columbia Shuswap Regional District (CSRD) notified the public that the evacuation order issued July 20 for properties within the District of Sicamous had been rescinded, and that those properties impacted by the order were on evacuation alert.

-Being able to let Sicamous residents return home was cause to smile for Sicamous Fire Chief Brett Ogino, well into day seven of the Two Mile Road fire.
+Being able to let Sicamous residents return home was cause to smile for Sicamous Fire Chief Brett Ogino, well into day seven of the Two Mile Road fire, burning in the hills south of Sicamous.
 Ogino explained Sunday’s weather forecast – wind and lightning – kept the rescind notice from going out the day prior.

 “We were hoping to launch it yesterday, but because of that prediction, we held off until today,” said Ogino.
 “And also we wanted people to be able to return home in daylight.”